 It’s the liking principle:

 We like those who are similar to us, give us complements, and cooperate with us toward common goals.
 So how do you apply that when it comes to talking about YOU….

-Health, Chip and Dan.
+- Health, Chip and Dan.
 2010.
 Made to Stick.
-A great book that teaches you how to better communicate ideas, on the basic of the S.U.C.C.E.S. framework: in order to make an idea sticky, it has to be simple, unexpected, concrete, credible, emotional, and tell a story.
+A solid book that teaches you how to better communicate ideas, on the basic of the S.U.C.C.E.S. framework: in order to make an idea sticky, it has to be simple, unexpected, concrete, credible, emotional, and tell a story.